shBLOCK/InteractiveCorporea/README.md

 - A wormhole system that allows teleporting items thrown towards the halo interface to your base (wormhole render is shader-based, and has a warp effect around it)
 - Auto crafting system
 ##Modpack Policy
 Of course!
-You can use this mod in your modpack.
+You are welcomed use this mod in your modpack.